-Give yourself and your loved ones some well deserved XOXO this fall season.
+Find joy this holiday season!
+Give yourself and your loved ones some well deserved XOXO for Thanksgiving.

 Hugs to you from Huckleberry Hill.
-This week, several readers sent e-mails reaching out for ideas on making this fall season brighter.
+This week, several readers sent e-mails reaching out for ideas on making Thanksgiving get together’s brighter.
 Sasha from Virginia asked:

-“Maxine, any ideas on how I can better enjoy the change of seasons?
+“Maxine, any ideas on how I can better enjoy family events?
 I seem so down and out with all the news of natural and man-made tragedies, feeling so upset, so distraught.
-I want to lift myself up and am trying to think of no cost ways to feel better and energize myself and my little family.
+I want to lift myself up and am trying to think of no cost ways to feel better and energize myself and my family.
 Any tips?”

 Well Sasha, on Huckleberry Hill we find ways to look for fall.
 Since we live in an evergreen forest we need to a bit creative!
 I hope you might find an idea or two below for simple and holistic ways to lift your emotional spirits.
 This is a rough time, and we need to all work together to bring happiness into our world.
 Huckleberry hugs…live your dreams and follow your joy, Maxine (AKA “Molly”)

-HARVEST AROMATHERAPY– Go natural!
-Bake an apple pie early on a Saturday morning so that your home is filled with the aroma and spice over a weekend.
-Winter citrus is amazing, slice fresh lemons, fresh cranberries, apples, star fruits, add a few cinnamon sticks, sprinkle with ginger or all spice… throw in some fresh mint and simmer in a pot of water, then let it cool on the stove top as the natural fragrance is released (This can also be done in your crock pot.)
+CROCKPOT HARVEST AROMATHERAPY– Winter citrus is amazing and uplifting, slice fresh lemons, fresh cranberries, apples, star fruits, add a few cinnamon sticks, sprinkle with ginger or all spice… throw in some fresh mint and simmer in an uncovered crockpot, the natural fragrance is healing.
+(This can also be done on your stove.)